100Daisy/android_device_xiaomi_lime/README.md

 ## Thanks

-- Thanks to @PeterCxy for the commits and the base: https://github.com/PeterCxy/android_device_xiaomi_violet-twrp
+- Thanks to mauronofrio for the commits and the base: https://github.com/mauronofrio/android_device_xiaomi_ginkgo